Jaeyoung-Kim-Dev/Manage-Computers/README.md

 ## Keynote (General Requirements)

 - No subclassing allowed (code reuse is to be done via composition)
-- Classes can only be instantiated using static constructor methods, e.g. getInstance().
-Normal constructors must be declared as private
+- Classes are only instantiated using static constructor methods, e.g. getInstance().
+Normal constructors are declared as private.
-- Objects must be immutable (editing an object means replacing it with a new instance)
+- Objects are immutable (editing an object means replacing it with a new instance)
-- User input to the application must be validated.
-It must not be possible to store invalid attribute values in objects used in the system.
-Attempting to do so should display an error on-screen, and redisplay the menu to the user
+- User input to the application are validated.
+It is not possible to store invalid attribute values in objects used in the system.
+Attempting to do so display an error on-screen, and redisplay the menu to the user
-- The application must run under the supervision of a SecurityManager with an appropriate policy file to allow data saving and loading
+- The application runs under the supervision of a SecurityManager with an appropriate policy file to allow data saving and loading
-- The BaseComputer, LaptopComputer and DesktopComputer classes must be accessed from a sealed .jar file called Domain.jar when the application is run
+- The BaseComputer, LaptopComputer and DesktopComputer classes are accessed from a sealed .jar file called Domain.jar when the application is run
-- Exceptions must be sanitized of sensitive data, e.g. file names and paths
+- Exceptions are sanitized of sensitive data, e.g. file names and paths

 ## Functionality